afunnydev/tinysociety/content/articles/2023-02-20-13-best-tiny-house-furniture-ideas-to-get-you-inspired-in-2023.md

 hincluded: false
 mapsjs: false
 ---
-Tiny houses are not novelties and haven't been for some time.
+<https://www.dealdrop.com/research/home-office-design-guide-tips-and-trends-for-your-workspace>Tiny houses are not novelties and haven't been for some time.
 Faced with increasing real-estate prices, new generations of landowners are more than ready to embrace and explore the benefits of tiny living.

 However, living in a tiny house is so much more than mere downsizing.
 You need to think smart and shop smart.
 Here are some of the best ideas for tiny house furniture to get you inspired in your search.